JakubFranek/Kapytal/docs/glossary.md

 # Glossary

-This alphabetically-sorted document contains succint descriptions of many terms one can encounter in Kapytal.
+This alphabetically-sorted document contains succint descriptions and explanations of many terms one can encounter in Kapytal.

 ## Index